 Oh the memories this pile brings back!
 There are the numerous shades of tan that I went through when painting the kitchen.
 The blues and purples that I considered for the master bedroom and the greens we ended up with.
 And the rainbow samples from a toy chest project.
 Oh, and the hardest color of all to select was the burgundy we used in our living room — I went through so much paint trying to find the perfect color!
 (The winner was “Japanese Maple” by Martha Stewart, in case you’re wondering)

 No matter how I got this collection, I knew it was time to finally do something with them.
 I decided to cuz them into pieces and create mosaic greeting cards.
 Oh boy, was this a fun project, and I am so happy with the results.
-Here, let me cut to the chase and just show you what I created.
+I can hardly believe the unique greeting cards I created from old paint chips!

 By the way, if you’re wondering what my desk looked like after making these cards, here’s a peek.
 It’s a mess, but kinda awesome at the same time, don’t you think?
 Those little blue squares you see scattered around are from my favorite adhesive for paper crafts — photo splits.
 You can always tell exactly how much fun I’m having in my craft room by the number of little blue backing papers all over the floor!